AI Guild Accreditation: The competency standard

 Quality: Provide evidence of reproducibility, transparency, appropriateness of your solution, and its safety.
 For example, code quality (efficiency, the accuracy of tools); model quality (the plausibility of assumptions); protection from bias or the resolution thereof; safety standards and regulations met.

-Development: Investment in your professional development.
+Development: Investment in your continuous professional development.
 Track record of your professional development, e.g., training, certification, teaching, mentorship, coaching.

 Communication: Communicate on the product, work, and profession clearly with technical and non-technical audiences.
 The capacity to communicate with business stakeholders, external stakeholders, and the public (e.g., public media, teaching, business meetings, company board).